stormpath/stormpath-documentation/source/auth_n.rst

   :local:
   :depth: 2

-In this section, we will discuss how to use Stormpath to generate and manage OAuth 2.0 Access Token.
+In this section, we will discuss how to use Stormpath to generate and manage OAuth 2.0 Access Tokens.

 5.2.1.
 Introduction to Token-Based Authentication
 -------------------------------------------------